 A historic competition among four J Class yachts ended with an accident.
 Svea and Topaz collided at the Superyacht Challenge Antigua yesterday.
-Both yachts are damaged, and two crewmembers were injured.
+Damage occurred to both yachts, and two crewmembers received injuries.

 The Superyacht Challenge Antigua is celebrating its 10th anniversary this year.
 That alone raised interest in the race.
 So, too, did the fleet of 15 superyachts and four Js.
 In fact, there haven’t been four J Class racers competing as a fleet in three years.
 In addition, all four were set to go head to head again in the St. Barths Bucket, following this regatta.

 According to eyewitness accounts, the incident occurred in the last minutes prior to race number one.
 The collision resulted when Svea hit Topaz aft.
 She then rose up over and across her fellow J’s stern.
 A crewmember from Topaz appears to either jump or get thrown into the water, too.

 Additional video, now pulled offline, revealed the physical damage to the yacht.

 The J Class Association released the following statement: